fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

     ```

 > [!NOTE]
-> `fpjs_agent_path` and `fpjs_result_path` are required, but their values no longer matter — this integration doesn't route based on them anymore.
-Terraform will still fail if these variables aren't defined.
->
-> You can leave them set to `"deprecated-agent"` and `"deprecated-result"` as shown above.
+> `fpjs_agent_path` and `fpjs_result_path` only affect APIv3 routing.
+Because the integration supports both APIv3 and APIv4, you must define them even if you plan to use APIv4 only — `terraform plan` fails with a missing-key error if either is absent.
+On APIv4 the values are arbitrary; you can leave them set to `"deprecated-agent"` and `"deprecated-result"` as shown above.

 3. Go to this repository [latest releases][latest-releases] and download these two JSON files:
    * `terraform-fingerprint-property-rules.json`